twonfi/jimmydin7.auth-ysws/README.md

 ## 🎯 The Challenge

 Create an original authentication flow that is not frontend only, it actually saves and uses accounts.
+This authentication flow should be unique and it can be as wacky as you want, as long as it is not a simple login form.
-If your submission is approved, you'll receive yubikey to enhance your security!
+If your submission is approved, you'll receive a yubikey to enhance your security!

 ## 🌐 Resources